 Earth Science Data Systems Level of Service Model

-Data archived at NASA’s Earth Science Data Systems (ESDS) data repositories are provided long-term, high-quality data stewardship that includes more services than just data ingest and storage.
+Data archived at NASA’s Earth Science Data Systems (ESDS) data repositories are provided long-term, high-quality data stewardship that includes more services than just data archival and distribution.

 However, each individual data product cannot and likely should not have all the same services applied.
-The typical goal is to apply the appropriate amount of services to a data product in order to optimize the data usability and access while also balancing the resources, time, and effort required.
+The typical goal is to apply the appropriate amount of services to a data product to optimize data usability and access while also balancing the resources, time, and effort required from both the data provider and the data repository.

 The Level of Service model is designed to bring consistency to service determinations for data across all NASA ESDS data repositories and to improve communication of the data archival roles and responsibilities, making it easier for data producers and data users to know what to expect with respect to data stewardship of a given data product.